akuklev/HOCC/reedy-types.md

 Constructors `c : |T|` should map to types dependent on `((r : Reductions[c]) -> F[r.to])`, with inner occurences of `T` being transfored to `Tᵈ t`.
 Higher constructors `e : Extensons[t]` should evaluate to maps `F[e.from] -> F[e]`.

-**TODO:**

-Explicitly state induction motives for prototypes using ᵈ-transformation and show definitions of inductive type families over prototypes work.
+**TODO:** Explicitly state induction motives for prototypes using ( ᵈ)-transformation and show definitions of inductive type families over prototypes work.
 Describe functors (functions A (-> B -> ··· ) -> Z, where A..Z are prototypes), and universes of prototypes.

 **TODO:**
 Ask Nikolai Kudasow how this stuff fits with rzk-lang.github.io, that  essentially deals with what we call “universes” here, i.e. synthetic categories.